anubhutivyas/RL/docs/tutorials-examples/tutorials/dpo-tutorial.md

 # DPO Tutorial: Direct Preference Optimization

-Welcome to the Direct Preference Optimization (DPO) tutorial!
+Welcome to the Direct Preference Optimization (DPO) tutorial.
 This step-by-step guide will teach you how to train language models using preference learning techniques with NeMo RL.

 ## What You'll Learn